History of the Green Bay Packers: The second "Dark Ages" (1968–1991)

+The Packers' lackluster record and organizational troubles during this period led to the team becoming known as "NFL's Siberia", with coaches from other teams threatening to trade their underperforming players to Green Bay unless they improved.

 Although the Packers would not have winning success until 1992, there were moments when the Packers at times resembled the old Packer days of the 1960s.
 In 1972, led by Hunter, workhorse running backs John Brockington and MacArthur Lane, and a sturdy defense that featured rookie Willie Buchanon, the Packers captured the NFC Central Division Title with a 10–4 record.
 That team would lose in the playoffs to the Washington Redskins 16–3.
 In 1975 under new head coach Bart Starr the Packers won only 4 games, but in one of those wins, the Packers beat the eventual 1975 NFC Champion Dallas Cowboys 19–17 on October 19 in Dallas.

 1976 was another losing campaign, with the Packers only achieving a 5–9 record, the lowest in their division.
 The team dropped back to a 4–10 season in 1977.
 The frequent changes of quarterbacks during this period was indicative of Green Bay's troubles.
 When the NFL expanded the regular season to 16 games the following year, the team won six of its first seven matches, but largely due to an easy schedule.
-After the Packers began facing tougher opponents, the wins dried up and the final record for 1978 was 8-7-1.
+After the Packers began facing tougher opponents, the wins dried up and the final record for 1978 was 8–7–1.

 The Packers had another 1,000 yard rusher in Terdell Middleton: he rushed for 1,116 yards.
 In the early 1980s, the Packers had a star-studded aerial attack led by quarterback Lynn Dickey and wide receivers James Lofton and John Jefferson.

-While the 1978 season had raised the morale of Packers fans, it did not last, for the team finished with a 5–11 record in 1979, and a 5-10-1 showing during an injury-plagued 1980 season.
+While the 1978 season had raised the morale of Packers fans, it did not last, for the team finished with a 5–11 record in 1979, and a 5–10–1 showing during an injury-plagued 1980 season.
 In 1981, the Packers came close to the playoffs, but lost the final game of the season, a road match against the New York Jets, and ended up with an 8–8 record.